meta-introspector/aichat/README.md

 The project's architecture emphasizes modularity and clear separation of concerns, particularly evident in the `src/auth/oauth_split` directory.
 This granular breakdown of the OAuth flow into smaller, single-responsibility modules enhances readability, maintainability, and extensibility.

+### OAuth Configuration

+For OAuth-based authentication, `aichat` now stores credentials in a `.zos` directory within your home directory (e.g., `~/.zos/oauth_creds.json`).
+The OAuth redirect URI can be configured in `config.yaml` under the `oauth.redirect_uri` field.
+This allows you to specify a fixed port for development, such as `http://localhost:8080/`.

 Internal macros and their documentation, such as `config_get_fn!`, can be found directly in the source code, for example, in `src/client/macros.rs`.

 ## License